wavemaker/docs/learn/on-premise/configure/add-apps-capacity.md

 ## Add Capacity to App Deployment

 - Select App Deployments section and at deployment capacity select add capacity for adding an Instance to deployment capacity.if Instance not created [launch instance with required prerequisites](/learn/on-premise/prerequisites)
-- Provide Instance details and authentication details to connect to the Instance,if you want you can test the connection and details of instance by selecting the test option.
+- Provide Instance details and authentication details to connect to the Instance,if you want you can test the connection and details of the instance by selecting the test option.

 [![deployment capacity](/learn/assets/wme-setup/configuring-wme/app-deployment-capacity.png)](/learn/assets/wme-setup/configuring-wme/app-deployment-capacity.png)

-- During workspace instances configuration process WaveMaker running commands with sudo , if user using any another name or command for sudo, user need to add that as alias in ~/.bash_aliases file and also need to provide that alias name during studio workspace/app deploy capicity adding at launchpad.
+- During workspace instances configuration process WaveMaker running commands with sudo , if user using any another name or command for sudo, user need to add that as alias in ~/.bash_aliases file and also need to provide that alias name during studio workspace/app deploy capacity adding at launchpad.
 - Example ~/.bash_aliases file

   ```bash